Updated to: 03 September 2019Download as PDF

 - Community relations plan; only for the Detailed EIA.

 Sectors can establish additional requirements.
-For example, the Ministry of Energy and Mining requires also a list of local authorities and documentation of participatory workshops.
+For example, the Ministry of Energy and Mining requires also a list of local authorities and documentation of participation events.

 Accreditation of consultants

-Each sector manages a registry of approved EIA studies.
+Each sector manages a registry of approved EIA consultants.
 The Ministry of Environment is starting the implementation of a central register of authorized entities to conduct environmental studies.

 For projects, activities or works of category I the preliminary assessment document (screening document) is reviewed to obtain environmental certification.
-If the competent authority approves the preliminary assessment environmental certification is issued.
+If the competent authority approves the preliminary assessment, an environmental certificate is issued.

-For projects in category II and III the competent environmental authority reviews the EIA study, the information of the public hearing, the information concerning the participation plan (surveys and/or participatory workshops) and public comments.
+For projects in category II and III the competent environmental authority reviews the EIA study, the information of the public hearing, the information concerning the participation plan (surveys and/or participation workshops) and public comments.
 During the review process the competent authority can request the opinion of other public bodies and institutions.
+In a technical review document, it has to be justified how and whether the opinions were considered.

 For detailed environmental impact assessment studies (category III), the competent authority may establish a mechanism of review involving the authorities of other sectors and/or regional and/or local organization that are involved.